rehanvipin/work/content/java/intro.md

 There's also Java Card for ... smart cards and stuff.

+There *was* a Java EE but it's not maintained anymore, it's now become Jakarta EE (not sure what that is).

 OpenJDK is an open-source implementation of the Java SE spec.
 Only source code though.
 It doesn't have any binaries or installers for the JDK.
 Who builds the binaries / installers?
 People like Azul systems, Oracle, Microsoft, Adoptium etc.
 They might modify the source code a bit.

+## Setting up dev environment
+1. Firstly, you will need a JDK.
+You can download a build of the OpenJDK.
+It's a zip file containing these items: `bin  conf  include  jmods  legal  lib  release`.
+2. Unzip the contents in some location e.g., `/home/user/jdk`.
+This will be the value of `JAVA_HOME` variable
+3. Add the location of the binaries to your `PATH`, you can add `$JAVA_HOME/bin`

+Where is the compiler and the JVM?
+In the `bin` directory.

+Where is the standard library?
+In the `jmods` directory.
+There are a bunch of `.jmod` files.

+## Packaging the output
+Turns out, the process is similar to creating tar files.
+JAR files on decompression contain `.class` files arranged in the required structure.
+They also have a `META-INF/MANIFEST.MF` file which contains metadata about the JAR and tells where the main class is that has to be run.
+This will be specified in a key-value pair like so: `Main-Class: net.java.bingo.Main`.

+You can specify a custom manifest file that it will use to create the actual manifest file.
+To do that, just add a `m` option to the command e.g., `jar cmf MY-FAV-MANIFEST.MF Output.jar src/`.

+## Why is the standard library a bunch of `.jmod` files?
+This change happened in Java 9 to make a space optimize JRE.
+They are very similar to `.jar` files, they can additionally have native code and other stuff that don't go in JAR files.

+They are to be used in the "link" phase between the compile and run phase.
+This is where a set of modules can be assembled and optimized into a custom run-time image.
+As per the [JPE](https://openjdk.org/jeps/261)